umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 ![movePage.jpg](images/pick-one.png)

-Once you have selected the widget(s) you want to use, you set them up like you would do normally, the only difference here is that they will be marked as Global Content, and doing so makes it so that you can use these pre setup widgets on multiple pages of your site where they will have the setings that you set up here.
+Once you have selected the widget(s) you want to use, you set them up like you would do normally, the only difference here is that they will be marked as Global Content, and doing so makes it so that you can use these pre-setup widgets on multiple pages of your site where they will have the settings that you set up here.

 Now for your second option in the Section tree, This is the Global Content Holder, Which gives you the option to create a folder for storing your global content within.
 You can even choose to make another folder within your folder.